-Thursdays 6:00 – 8:00PM, ECS St. Barnabas Mission serves homeless women and their children, providing not only shelter but case management and related services to address the root causes of homelessness.
-As volunteers, we spend an hour playing with the children, and act as positive role models and friends.
-We play outside on their playground (weather permitting) as well as attempt basic arts and crafts.
+Thursdays 6:00 – 8:00PM, ECS St. Barnabas Mission serves women and their children experiencing homelessness, providing not only shelter but case management and related services to address the root causes of homelessness.
+As volunteers, we partner with CHOP to implement the SPARK Program (Safe Physical Activity and Recreation for Kids), and act as positive role models and friends.

 Holy Family Nursing Home

 Saturdays 10:00AM-2:00PM, Help serve, leader activities, and connect with the residents at this Kensington nursing home run by the Little Sisters of the Poor.
 Students form relationships with residents through prayer, meals, and conversation.
 Time is spent aiding residents in various activities, serving lunch in a quasi-restaurant style, and chatting.